 e-Learning Days are stay-at-home learning days that are invoked when the weather conditions force the district to close.
 Using our normal severe weather communications, families will be instructed to access technology to learn about what is expected on these days.

 Continuity of learning is important for our students to succeed.
 In order to do this, we feel that learning needs to continue even when we have an unplanned cancellation of a school day.
 Students will be expected to participate in their courses in EdinaApps or through activities that they can do around their home.

 All schools in Minnesota have a required amount of time for which students must attend.
 In the event that we have a school cancellation due to inclement weather, e-Learning Days help us meet our attendance requirements.

 How do e-Learning Days work?

 - Families will receive an automated message notifying them of a school cancellation.
 Messages will also be distributed on the district website, social media, and appear on local television stations.

-- Teachers will check email and voicemail periodically during the school day to answer questions and provide guidance.
+- Teachers will post "office hours" during which they will be available to answer questions or provide guidance.

 - Recognizing that students with special needs may face unique challenges while performing academic tasks independently, provisions will be made for the particular needs of these students by their teachers.

 Yes, this is a requirement by state legislation.
 Attendance is taken by setting due dates/times for e-Learning assignments:

 - Assignments for elementary students will be due later the same day, however there will be a five-day grace period before a student is marked absent.